thakur2002/Expense-Manager/README.md

-# Expense Tracker
+# Expense-Manager

-Expense Tracker is a simple web application built using React to help you manage your finances.
+Expense Manager is a simple web application built using React to help you manage your finances.
 You can add and categorize your income and expenses, view totals, and filter transactions by category.

 ## Website Link